alant/oa_user_auth/README.md

   MONGO_PORT=27017
   MONGO_DB=oauth-demo
   ```
+3. Now that the client run on https, you'll need to have your computer trust the localhost certificate.
+[Detailed steps can be found here](https://medium.com/@danielgwilson/https-and-create-react-app-3a30ed31c904).
-3. run: `docker-compose up` to start both frontend and backend
+4. run: `docker-compose up` to start both frontend and backend. open browser, go to https://127.0.0.1:3000